Valps/gta2-tm-scr-decompiler/README.md

 - Now IFs, ELSEs, WHILEs, WHILE_EXECs, NOTs, ORs and ANDs are decompiled;
 - The "FORWARD" command doesn't appear in missions scripts anymore, only in base script;
 - Now the RETURN command doesn't remove indentation if it is in a IF/WHILE block;
+- All variables declarations that happens in mission script now have unique (i.e. non-duplicated) names;
+- Now structures "DO ...
+WHILE_TRUE" can be decompiled as well;

 ## Known issues

-- It crashes if you try to decompile a entire district at once, with all missions.
-However all main script can be decompiled (wil.scr, bil.scr and ste.scr) without problems.
+- It crashes if you try to decompile Industrial District with all missions at once.
+However its main script (bil.scr) can be decompiled without problems.

 Greetings from Valps.

 Original fork: https://gitlab.com/classic-gta/gta2-scr-decompiler/-/tree/master

-Original readme:
+Original readme below:

 # Epic GTA2 Script Decompiler